What types of roles do you offer graduates?

 Do I need to be an Australian citizen?

-You must be an Australian citizen, permanent resident or a citizen of New Zealand.
 The graduate program will not sponsor applicants for immigration to Australia.

 I'm a mature age uni graduate, what are the prerequisites of applying?